 Language is a rather specific topic for any kind of writing.
-This fact can be explained by a number of reasons, and one can not single out which one is of greater importance, and which one is less important.
-Language is of vital importance for the existence of the society as it is, because it is the phenomenon that differentiates human beings from other animal species on our planet.
+This fact can be explained by a number of reasons, and one cannot single out which one is of greater importance and which one is less important.
+Language is of vital importance for the existence of the society because it is the phenomenon that differentiates human beings from other animal species on our planet.
 Language was the factor that united human beings in their striving to live in a society and became the basis on which the society was created.
-Without language it is impossible to imagine the existence of people on the Earth, because human beings are social beings and communication is their vital need.
-Needless to say, throughout the history of the mankind people have invented a lot more means of communication apart from the verbal one, i. e. the communication carried out by language means.
+Without language, it is impossible to imagine the existence of people on the Earth because human beings are social beings and communication is their vital need.
+Throughout the history of the humankind, people have invented a lot more means of communication apart from the verbal one, meaning the communication carried out by language means.